matthewkilleen0830/pandas-Schools-Analysis/README.md

 ### Scores by School Type

 * Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

-As final considerations:

-* You must use the Pandas library and a Jupyter Notebook.
-* You must submit a link to your GitHub repo that contains your Jupyter Notebook.
-* You must include a written description of at least two observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_starter.ipynb) for a reference on the expected format.